BestSolution-at/openfx-uia/README.md

  The agent adds `UIAPlatform.core` to the ext classpath and hooks the Accessible creation mechanism of javafx, while `UIAPlatform` contains the library and provides the API.

  `UIAPlatform.sample` contains some samples and
  `UIAPlatform.fullsample` contains a self running jar launcher for the samples with all dependencies.
-It only needs the environment variable `JDK8FX` set to your java 8 + fx home.
+It only needs the environment variable `JDK17FX` set to your java 17 + fx home.

+# Jigsaw Notes

+ The agent now also exports the required internal packages from the javafx modules.
+No --add-exports is required unless your application code needs it.

 # Usage